keikai/doc/axyra/dev-ref/Axyra_vs_Keikai.md

 | Cargo crates | `axyra-sheets-*` |
 | Documentation | `doc.keikai.io/axyra` |

-The `io.keikai` prefix is the brand; `axyra.sheets` is the product.
-Seeing both in one coordinate is expected, not a mistake.
+The product identity is `Axyra Sheets`; the coordinates remain `io.keikai:axyra-sheets` and `io.keikai.axyra.sheets.*` for compatibility and artifact discovery.

 # Do not mix them up